pelinglmz/Python_notes/python objects and data structures/05-format.md

 # String Formatting in Python

-This document demonstrates various ways to format strings in Python using the `format` method and f-strings.
-Each example includes explanations and outputs.
+The ways of formatting strings using the format method and f-strings in Python:

-### Code

 ```python
 name = "Nazım"